Building Xamarin apps for Android

 3.8.
 Distribute to a distribution group

-Once you save the configuration, a new build will be kicked off automatically.
+Once you save the configuration, a new build will kick off automatically.

 4. Build results

-After a build has been triggered, it can be in the following states:
+After a build triggers, the build will be in one of the following states:

 - queued - the build is in a queue waiting for resources to be freed up